Ravieroy/ravieroy.github.io/_posts/2021-3-30-Android Tips-Part 2.md

 ## PC setup

 ----
 Now head over to your PC and open command terminal.
-Now we will ssh into our Android to browse our files like we do in our system.
+We will ssh into our Android to browse our files like we do in our system.
 In later section I will show how to securely copy our files from android to our system.
 Even better, we can directly mount the folder we want from android into our system.
 This way we can simply copy and paste files like that folder is in our system itself.

 Since we are not using default port 22, we need to specify the port we are using(here 2222).
 The format is